My friends and I are planning to make a tour in Thailand, may be at the end of this year.

 Also in Bangkok we stayed in the Nouvo City Hotel and it was quite central to everything that we wanted to see and do and had a free shuttle in the morning to the main shopping centres.

-Hope some of this information helped you about 2 years agoAnswered by Jessica via WorldNomads.com
+Hope some of this information helped you over 2 years agoAnswered by Jessica via WorldNomads.com